 A Total Knee Replacement may be recommended to treat severe Osteoarthritis, Rheumatoid Arthritis and post-traumatic arthritis that does not respond to non-surgical treatment.

 How is a Total Knee Replacement Performed at OSS Health?

 During the procedure:

 - Incision and joint exposure.
 An incision is made below, around, and above the patella (knee cap).
 Muscles and soft tissues are retracted.

 - Implant preparation.
 Damaged bone and cartilage are carefully removed.

 - Implants.
 Perfectly sized implants are placed and cemented over precisely cut knee bones.

 The incision is carefully closed to prevent infection and ensure proper healing.
-Total procedure time is usually less than 2 hours and Physical Therapy is typically started the day of surgery to expedite recovery.
+Total procedure time is usually less than two hours, and Physical Therapy is typically started the day of surgery to expedite recovery.